 Naurei Project, Tanzania

-The Naurei Project consists of building a three-classroom block and attached auditorium on the school grounds of Secei Elementary in Arusha, Tanzania.
+Our organization built a three-classroom block and attached auditorium on the school grounds of Secei Elementary in Arusha, Tanzania.
 The first phase of the project was completed in 2005 and consisted of the three classrooms, now serving 73 children, of which 16 are on home-based programs.
 These children have disabilities ranging from simple learning disorders to more severe conditions such as cerebral palsy.
-A number of the children with learning disabilities have now re-entered the mainstream classrooms and we are proud to boast that one child (Kennedy) came in 4th in national exams.
+A number of the children with learning disabilities have now re-entered the mainstream classrooms and we are proud to boast that one child (Kennedy) came in 4th in national exams and another, Dennis, received a scholarship to Saint Jude's Private School.
+Dennis had no disability but appeared to.
+He was suffering from malnutrition.

-Phase 2 was the addition of an auditorium attached to the special needs unit and a part of their property.
-This auditorium serves the entire school and as the property of the special needs unit, it is also rented for community events and serves to sustain them in buying classroom resources.
+Phase 2 was the addition of an auditorium and kitchen attached to the special needs unit and a part of their property.
 The government has allocated another teacher and is impressed with the units’ progress.
 We believe that providing them with a place in the community has elevated their status and relieved some of the stigma.

-Phase 4: Upon graduating Naurei, our students options for work are extremely limited.
+Phase 4: Upon graduating Naurei, our student's options for work are extremely limited.
 Some end up begging.
-The year 2016 gave birth to a partnership with Tanzanian NGO, Connect Autism, and parent and founder, Grace Lyimo, former Peace Core Nurse.
-The growing need for community job placement inspired Grace and intern, Harriet Smith to develop a coaching and placement program.
+The year 2016 gave birth to a partnership with Tanzanian NGO, Connects Autism, and the development of a training center (CAT Youth Training Center).

 $120 per month provides assessment, coach traininng, employer outreach and overseeing for a successful outcome.
 Thanks to a matching grant our first two graduates began September 2016.